A student walking on campus in the fall

 A few things to know as you prepare to apply:

-• You can apply for either spring or fall transfer consideration.
+• You may apply for either spring or fall transfer consideration.

-• You should submit your application and supporting materials by posted deadlines.
+• Submit your application and supporting materials by the posted deadlines.

-• You’ll need to submit official transcripts from all secondary and postsecondary institutions attended — we cannot accept unofficial transcripts.
+• Submit official transcripts from all secondary and postsecondary institutions attended — we cannot accept unofficial transcripts.

 • If you plan to apply for need-based financial aid, be sure to submit those documents at the same time you submit your admission application.